BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Analysis of the Framework

-In each iteration of BO, our goal is to find the neural network from the search space which minimizes the acquisition function.
-Evaluating the acquisition function for every neural network in the search space is computationally infeasible.
-Instead, we optimize the acquisition function via a mutation procedure, in which we randomly mutate the best architectures that we have trained so far and then select the architecture from this set which minimizes the acquisition function.
-A neural architecture is mutated by either adding an edge, removing an edge, or changing one of the operations with some probability.
+In the UCB acquisition function experiments, we set the tradeoff parameter $\beta=0.5$.
+We tested each acquisition function within the BO + neural predictor framework, using mutation for acquisition optimization and the best neural predictor from the previous section - an ensemble of feedforward networks with the path encoding.
+The experimental setup is the same as in previous sections.
+See Figure~\ref{fig:nasbench_main} (left).
+We see that the acquisition function does not have as big an effect on performance as other components, though ITS performs the best overall.
+Note also that both TS and ITS have advantages when running parallel experiments, since they are stochastic acquisition functions that can be directly applied in the batch BO setting~\cite{kandasamy2018parallelised}.

-\paragraph{BANANAS: Bayesian optimization with neural architectures for NAS.} Now we present our full NAS algorithm.
-At the start, we draw $t_0$ random architectures from the search space.
-Then we begin an iterative process, where in iteration $t$, we train an ensemble of meta neural networks on architectures $a_0,\dots,a_{t-1}$.
-Each meta neural network is a feedforward network with fully-connected layers, and each is given a different random initialization of the weights and a different random ordering of the training set.
-We use a slight variant of mean absolute percentage error (MAPE),
+Next, we test different acquisition optimization strategies.
+In each iteration of BO, our goal is to find the neural architecture from the search space which minimizes the acquisition function.
+Evaluating the acquisition function for every neural architecture in the search space is computationally infeasible.
+Instead, we create a set of $100$-$1000$ architectures (potentially in an iterative fashion) and choose the architecture with the value of the acquisition function in this set.